Pages

 8. The clergy are especially holy and loved by Jesus.

 Jesus never condoned a clergy class with special garments and high-sounding titles.
 The clergy in his day had already developed those bad habits: “[They] lengthen the fringes of their garments.
 They like the most prominent place at evening meals and the front seats in the synagogues and the greetings in the marketplaces and to be called Rabbi by men.
 But you, do not you be called Rabbi, for one is your Teacher, and all of you are brothers.”
-(Matthew 23:5-8) The clergy would like you to believe that command has been rescinded.
-Take the time to read Mathew 23 for yourself.
-And they especially hate this one: “You received free, give free.”
-(Matthew 10:8,9) All Jesus’ true followers, not any special clergy class, were told, ‘Go, make disciples of people of all nations.”
+(Matthew 23:5-8) The clergy would like you to believe that command has somehow been rescinded.
+Take the time to read Matthew 23 for yourself.
+The clergy especially hate the command Jesus gave preachers: “You received free, give free.”
+(Matthew 10:8,9) All Jesus’ true followers, not any special clergy class, were told, ‘Go, make disciples of people of all nations.'
 (Matthew 28:19)

 9. The Bible is a mystery.
 Faith means blind trust.

 Faith is not blindly trusting something you heard, even if you heard it from the pulpit.
-'Faith is the proof of things not seen.'
+'Faith is the substance of things hoped for, the evidence of things not apparent.'
 (Hebrews 11:1).
+Faith is based on evidence.
 “Let all things be tested; keep to what is good.”
 (1Thess.
 5:21) The Bible is not a mystery.
 It was 'written for our instruction.'
 (Romans 15:4)

 The Bible is only confusing if you try to read it while holding onto your own beliefs.